 All perspectives dedicated to the advancement of women medical and graduate students and residents are sought.
 Recommendations from the committee are designed to benefit all members of the academic units and the entire OHSU community.

-Visit the annual leadership conference page for details on the next event: "Creating Structural Change to Promote Equity," with keynote speaker Beverly Emerson, Ph.D.
+This year's event was "Creating Structural Change to Promote Equity," with keynote speaker Beverly Emerson, Ph.D.

 In their own words

 "For me, I see WAM serving the role of assuring that women who are currently residents at OHSU have a tangible example of an academic center who cares about the advancement of women in academia as a whole.
 WAM has the unique opportunity to inspire young women residents to strive to become successful clinicians in a supportive academic environment.
 I believe this role is extremely important in the greater goal of populating the medical community with an equal and diverse representation of the population it serves." - Rachel C. Danczyk, M.D., Resident, Department of Surgery

 "The women and academic medicine committee serves the distinct goal to increase the visibility, leadership, and professional success of women faculty at OHSU.
 I believe in the important work of this committee, who continue to influence and improve opportunities for both women and men on campus and uphold the diversification mission of the institution in tangible and effective ways." - Rebecca Harrison, M.D., Associate Professor, Department of Medicine

 "WAM has been beneficial in establishing contacts for me and in productive environment to voice concerns in and brain storm about solutions." - Kirsten J Lampi, M.S., Ph.D., Professor, Integrative Biosciences, School of Dentistry